SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 When you declare a call-as-function method, you specify the number of arguments and the type of each argument.
-The ``dynamicCallable`` attribute's methods specify only the type used to hold the array of arguments -- in the most dynamic scenario.
+The ``dynamicCallable`` attribute's methods specify only the type used to hold the array of arguments.

 ..
 XXX Editorial: Do we have a better name than "a call-as-function method"?
    I'm avoiding naming it a ``callAsFunction`` method